 The production and maintenance of International Standards in the field of Information Technology is carried out by the International Organization for Standardization (ISO) and the International Electrotechnical Commission (IEC) through their Joint Technical Committee 1 (JTC1).
 Most of the work of JTC1 is, however, delegated to one of 20 Sub-Comittees (SCs) which, in turn, normally delegate the detailed work to permanent Working Groups (WGs).

 SC22 is the JTC1 Sub-Committee responsible for "programming languages, their environments and system software interfaces", and carries out most of its work through its Working Groups.
 WG5 is the Working Group responsible for the development and maintenance of Fortran language standards.

-WG5, like all other JTC1 Working Groups, consists of a Convenor and one or more Project Editors, all appointed by the parent Sub-Committee (SC22 in WG5's case), together with a number of individual members who are nominated by their National Member Bodies.
+WG5, like all other JTC1 Working Groups, consists of a Convenor and one or more Project Managers, all appointed by the parent Sub-Committee (SC22 in WG5's case), together with a number of individual members who are nominated by their National Member Bodies.
 It is not possible to apply directly to become an individual member of a Working Group without the support of an appropriate Member Body.

 ISO and the ISO logo are registered trademarks of the International Organization for Standardization

 IEC and the IEC logo are registered trademarks of the International Electrotechnical Commission